 Well played.
 There’s an entire center dedicated to sea lions.
 You can touch a pelt, find out why they love San Francisco Bay so much, and even discuss migration patterns if you wish.

-Alcatraz Island is a small island located in the San Francisco Bay.
+Alcatraz Island is a small island located in San Francisco Bay.
 The island is best known for Alcatraz Federal Penitentiary, which operated from 1934 to 1963.
 Alcatraz Island is a popular tourist destination because of its history and views of the bay.

 You can reach Alcatraz Island by taking a ferry from Pier 33.
 There are a variety of tours available, including night tours and behind-the-scenes tours that give visitors an up-close look at some of the former prison cells and other areas not accessible to general visitors.